Using WordPress as a CMS? This article explains the SEO measures you should take to improve your content’s visibility

 If you receive a bad score, you’ll get recommendations to see what you need to improve.

 While Google’s PageSpeed Insights is an incredibly helpful tool, unfortunately, you have to test each page individually.
-If you want a complete picture of your mobile and desktop page speed, it’s best to try the Performance Report in the Ryte Suite.
+If you want a complete picture of your mobile and desktop page speed, it’s best to try the Performance section in the Ryte Suite.